sighupio/furyctl/README.md

 ### Reporting Issues

-In case you experience any problems with `furyctl`, please [open a new issue](https://github.com/sighupio/furyctl/issues/new/choose) in GitHub.
+In case you experience any problems with `furyctl`, please [open a new issue](https://github.com/sighupio/furyctl/issues/new/choose) on GitHub.

 ## License